colejarczyk/doc/userguide/customers/account/xml_customer.rst

 .. tip::

-    If you don’t have or don’t want to import all this data, **remove all code line/section instead leave it blank**.
+    If you don’t have or don’t want to import all this data, **remove all code lines/section instead leave it blank**.

-    For example, if you don’t want to include province remove all line from the code - don’t leave it with no value as below
+    For example, if you don’t want to include province remove all lines from the code - don’t leave it with no value as below

     **Remember that some of them are required, so if you remove it Import will not be possible**